 Potomac Overlook and the subsequent Bennett and KLCplanned subdivisions in Montgomery County adapted the core principles of modernism to retain a sense of social, geographical, and ideological aspects of a community at a tract-subdivision scale.
 The subdivision reflected the development team's recognition of the importance of site development and land planning in creating communities respectful of the natural surroundings, topography, and tree canopy.
 Bennett and KLC established the identity of Potomac Overlook with the integration of the street layout, location and orientation of the houses, utilization of the topography to showcase aspects of the surrounding environment, design and materials of the buildings, and landscaping.
-These efforts resulted in a contemporary-styled modernist community built at an economy of scale for middle to upper-middle class residents that set itself apart from typical Colonial Revival-
+These efforts resulted in a contemporary-styled modernist community built at an economy of scale for middle to upper-middle class residents that set itself apart from typical Colonial Revivalstyled subdivision development that clear-cut tree stands and leveled the topography.